10 Steps to Enroll

 After you register for classes, pay any balance due by the payment deadline.
 Your balance can be viewed on your MyMTC account.
 It will include any financial aid awards.
 Payment will be required for the course(s) if you do not attend class and do not officially withdraw.

 Textbooks and supplies are available through campus bookstores.
 Students with financial aid may have a bookstore allowance.
 Locations: Airport and Beltline Campus Student Centers.
 Airport, 803.822.3577; Beltline, 803.790.7566.

 To park on campus, you will need to register your vehicle, then pick up a student parking permit to display on your vehicle.
-Permits are free – look for the vehicle registration link on MyMTC.
+Registration is free – look for the vehicle registration link on MyMTC.